nathanleclaire/blog/source/_posts/2014-01-04-5-smooth-angularjs-application-tips.markdown

 });
 ```

 You can use them in several controllers and they will save you the headache of trying to sync up data over multiple controllers.
-They are also a great place to store `AWKWARD_CONSTANT_THAT_WOULD_OTHERWISE_BE_GLOBAL`.
+If you think that this could be a good place to store your `AWKWARD_CONSTANT_THAT_WOULD_OTHERWISE_BE_GLOBAL` you shold take a look first to [$provider.constant()] (http://docs.angularjs.org/api/AUTO.$provide#constant).

 # Retaining state when switching from view to view